 (b) Special Project.
-If compliant with Section 51P-XXXX.113, the following yard, lot, and space regulations apply.
+For a Special Project, the following yard, lot, and space regulations apply.

 (1) Front yard.

 (A) Cedar Springs Road.
 Minimum front yard is 20 feet and is measured from the property line.

 (B) Routh Street.
 Minimum front yard is 25 feet and is measured from the property line.